Full question:

 Answer:

-(8) the amount of alimony or spousal maintenance actually and currently being paid or received by a party;
+- The amount of alimony or spousal maintenance currently paid or received.

-(12) provision for health care insurance and payment of uninsured medical expenses;
+- Health care insurance and uninsured medical expenses.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.